 Please note that the koryu are generally not appropriate for children or adolescents, and the minimum age requirement is sixteen-and-a-half.

-If you have completed the readings listed above, have considered carefully their contents and the information on this page, then we invite you to submit a formal application.
+If you have completed the readings listed above, have considered carefully their contents and the information on this page, then we invite you to submit a formal application by clicking on the button below.